AdobeDocs/journey-optimizer.en/help/using/personalization/lookup-aep-data.md

 1. Open the expression editor, which is available in every context where you can define personalization such as messages.
 [Learn how to work with the expression editor](../personalization/personalization-build-expressions.md)

-1. Navigate to the helper functions list and add the **MultiEntity** helper function to the code pane.
+1. Navigate to the helper functions list and add the **datasetLookup** helper function to the code pane.

     ![](assets/aep-data-helper.png)